-High School teaching fields entitle the holder of the certificate to teach the subjects in all grades 7-12 in a secondary school and in grades 7 and 8 of an elementary school if the work is departmentalized. †A special teaching field entitles the holder of the certificate to teach that subject in any grade of the public schools. ‡If used as major 30 credits will be required. §The two units of high school which are required as prerequisites to college study in a language may be satisfied by taking the eight-credit beginning course.
+High School teaching fields entitle the holder of the certificate to teach the subjects in all grades 7-12 in a secondary school and in grades 7 and 8 of an elementary school if the work is departmentalized.
+A special teaching field entitles the holder of the certificate to teach that subject in any grade of the public schools.
+If used as major 30 credits will be required.
+The two units of high school which are required as prerequisites to college study in a language may be satisfied by taking the eight-credit beginning course.
 This means that, in order to place a language on a certificate as a teaching field, 28 credits would be required if the study of the language is begun in college.
 If a second language is chosen, only 20 credits will be required.

-Second Year First Semester C Creans Second Semester (Credits 1:17 Western Cuitural Traditions 3 1:11 Numbers Communication 2 1:3 Written English 2 1:18 Western Cultural Traditions 3 1:7 Effective Speaking 2 1:4 Written English 2 RUIC 11/2 ROIC 1 1/2 30:52 Educ.
-Psychology 3 2:43 Industrial Design 2 33:25 Engineering Drawing 3 2:46 Drawing 2 2:45 Drawing 2 2:60 Ceramics 2 2:59 Ceramics 2 2:70 Craits 2 24:76 rundamentals of Speech .
-3 Third and Fourth Years 1:15 Institutions in the U.S. 3 1.10 institutions in the U.S. 3 1:101 Integration for Seniors 2 27:121 Art for the Grades 2 2:115 Painting 2 2:116 Painting .
-2 2:179 Book Illustration 2 2:105 Graphic Arts 2 2:175 Figure Drawing 2 2:176 Figure Drawing 2 2:151 Costume or 2:152 Costume or 2:171 Interior Design 3 2:172 Interior Design 3 2:200 History of Art 3 2:201 History of Art 3 27:105 Tests and Measurements 2 2:102 Crafts 2 27:124 Student Teaching 6 27:191 Methods of Teaching Art 3 27:115 School Management 2 2:106 Weaving 2 Electives: Women 6 .27:201 Principles of Education .
-3 Men 3 Electives: Women .
-6 - Men .
+Second Year

+First Semester C redits Second Semester Credits

+1:17 Western Cultural Traditions 1:11 Numbers Communication 2

+1:3 Written English 1:18 Western Cultural Traditions 3

+1:7 Effective Speaking 1:4 Written English 2

+, ROTC ROTC

+30:52 Educ.
+Psychology 3 2:43 Industrial Design 2

+33:25 Engineering Drawing 3 2:46 Drawing

+2:45 Drawing 2:60 Ceramics 2

+2:59 Ceramics 2 2:70 Crafts 2

+Third and Fourth Years

+1.15 Institutions in the U.S. Institutions in the U.S. .
 3

+Senior Course Art for the Grades

+Painting Painting

+Book Illustration Graphic Arts

+Figure Drawing 2:176 Figure Drawing 2

+Costume or Costume or

+2:171 Interior Design 3 2:172 Interior Design

+2:200 History of Art 3 2:201 History of Art 3

+Tests and Measurements 2 2:102 Crafts 2

+27:124 Student Teaching 6 27:191 Methods of Teaching Art 3

+27:115 School Management 2 Weaving

+Electives: Women 6 27:201 Problems in Education 3-7

+Men 3 Electives: Women 6

+Men 3